Lepros311/CodeReviews.Angular.CoffeeTracker/Lepros311.CoffeeTracker/README.md

 ## Running the App

-1. In the terminal, navigate to the API folder (CoffeeTracker > CoffeeTracker) and execute the following:
+1. In the terminal, navigate to the API folder (Lepros311.CoffeeTracker > CoffeeTracker) and execute the following:
 `dotnet run --urls "https://localhost:7205`

 2. Then open a separate terminal and navigate to the frontend folder (CoffeeTracker > CoffeeTracker.Frontend) and execute the following: